aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-delete.md

 ### Deleting a workload cluster

-Follow these steps to delete it your EKS Anywhere cluster that is managed by a separate management cluster.
+Follow these steps to delete your EKS Anywhere cluster that is managed by a separate management cluster.

 To delete a workload cluster, you will need:
 - name of your workload cluster